SESARLab/mfh-dl-performace-testing/thesis.md

 MIND Foods HUB, an international, interdisciplinary project, employs a complex computing infrastructure to store and analyze data of an innovative plant-phenotyping process.
 The core component of this infrastructure is a Data Lake platform comprised of Apache Hadoop, a framework for parallel and distributed processing of large datasets and Apache Hive, a Data Warehouse software that allows reading, writing, and managing large datasets using SQL.
 The main goal of this research was to find a valid, more performant alternative to Apache Hive for the MIND Foods HUB Data Lake due to its low maintainability and the inferior performances for even simple aggregations queries.
 The alternative platform's requirements are two software qualities: maintainability and performance.
 The ideal substitute system should be easy to configure, maintain, and integrate well with the existing Hadoop ecosystem on which MIND Foods HUB relies for different use cases.
 Also, the alternative platform should guarantee sub-seconds performance for aggregation queries.
-To replace Apache Hive, I identified Apache Druid.
+I identified Apache Druid as a proper alternative solution to replace Apache Hive.
 This open-source distributed data store supports various modern applications, like real-time analytics on large datasets and fast data aggregations for highly concurrent APIs.
 The table below shows the essential differences between Hive and Druid.

 |              | Apache Hive                                                  | Apache Druid                                                 |
 | ------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |